learn-co-students/immersive-mod1-deploy-on-day-1-lite-dc-web-120919/README.md

 While working on this project, you will need to add the following files:

-* Add three pictures to the `img/students` folder (they can be jpg or png files):
+* Add two pictures to the `img/students` folder (they can be jpg or png files):
   * A background picture
-  * A picture for the index page
-  * A picture for the profile page
+  * A picture both the index page and profile page
 * Add one HTML file to the `students/` folder.
 Use the `student_name.html` for reference.
-In fact, feel free to copy as much of the HTML from `student_name.html` into the new file you've created (just don't rename / override that file, as that will cause you some git headaches).
+In fact, feel free to copy as much of the HTML from `student_name.html` into the new file you've created.

 ## Getting Started